 Look at your social media, try to see what types of content got the most traction through engagement rates, this means how many people interacted with your content.

-If you look at your product pages and services, you’ll be able to see which of your lines are the best sellers and the ones that people seem most interested in.
+If you look at your training pages and services, you’ll be able to see which of your lines are the best sellers and the ones that people seem most interested in.

 When you put all of this information into a full-blown audit, you’ll already be equipped with a good list to start transforming into videos.

 To take it a step further from this, you can put subheadings onto each piece of content.
-For example, you may have posted an article on your blog about orthodontics which performed exceptionally well.
+For example, you may have posted an article on your blog about Electrical Training which performed exceptionally well.
 Now, you can branch out from that.
-Draw up a list about different orthodontic treatments, their benefits, and setbacks, you may find that now you have a further four or five more topics you can convert to video.
+Draw up a list about different training options or certifications, their benefits, and setbacks, you may find that now you have a further four or five more topics you can convert to video.

 Step 2: Get the Right Equipment